dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

 [pqc-sig-zoo]: https://pqshield.github.io/nist-sigs-zoo/

 [^1]: A case could be made that the entire quantum threat is not important, but I'm not here to argue that today.
-Whatever the importantance of the quantum threat is, the importantance of key exchange and authentication is the same---both get broken by the same large-scale quantum computer.
+However important the quantum threat is, key exchange and authentication are just as important---both get broken by the same large-scale quantum computer.
 [^2]: The same concern applies to the server messages, but since certificates are already 1.5-2K, we already have a multi-packet reponse size that varies server to server, so the impact of additional bytes is not directly aligned